khalidt/Aegis/README.md

-# Aegis
-**Aegis** is a modern macOS desktop application that provides secure end-to-end message encryption using a hybrid RSA-AES design.
-It combines the speed of symmetric AES encryption with the robust key exchange and digital signature capabilities of RSA.

-# 🔒 Aegis — Hybrid RSA/AES Secure Messenger (macOS)
+# 🔒 Aegis — Hybrid RSA/AES Secure Messages (macOS)

 **Aegis** is a modern macOS desktop application that provides secure end-to-end message encryption using a hybrid RSA-AES design.
 It combines the speed of symmetric AES encryption with the robust key exchange and digital signature capabilities of RSA.

 ---